Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 • Increasing use of modern bullbars and slimline grilles

-Understanding the difference between single row vs dual row light bars helps ensure your lighting setup is safe, effective, and fit-for-purpose.
+Understanding the difference between single row vs dual row light bars helps ensure your lighting setup as part of your complete 4WD gear Australia configuration — is safe, effective, and fit-for-purpose.

 What Is a Single Row Light Bar?

-A single row light bar uses one line of LED chips arranged in a slim, low-profile housing.
+A single row light bar uses one line of LED chips arranged in a slim, low-profile housing and is commonly found in modern 4×4 LED light bar Australia setups.

 Key Characteristics